History & Traditions

 The Academic Procession

 The Academic Procession is led by the grand marshal.
 The honor of acting as grand marshal is a three-year appointment by the University president.
-The grand marshal of the University also caries the University mace.
-The official silver and ebony mace was presented to the University by the Seven Society on April 13, 1961, and has been the University’s symbol of power and authority since then.
+The grand marshal of the University also carries the University mace.
+The official silver and ebony mace was presented to the University by the Seven Society on April 13, 1961 and has been the University’s symbol of power and authority since then.
 Made by Patek Philippe of Geneva, Switzerland, it bears University scenes and emblems, including pictures of the Rotunda, the serpentine walls, a colonnaded walkway on the Lawn, and the statues of Thomas Jefferson and The Aviator.

 The processional gown is usually black; the design of the sleeves denotes the type of degree being conferred.
 The bachelor’s sleeve is long and pointed.
 The master’s sleeve has squared ends, with the arc of a circle near the bottom and a slit for the arm near the elbow.
 The doctoral sleeve is bell-shaped with three velvet bars.
 The doctoral robe has full-length velvet panels in front, either black or a color that symbolizes the wearer’s field of learning.